rhamaa/RhamaaCMS-Docs/docs/getting-started/running-server.md

 ### 4. Browser Auto-refresh

-Gunakan tools seperti LiveReload untuk auto-refresh browser saat file berubah.
+Use tools like LiveReload for auto-refresh when files change.

-## Langkah Selanjutnya
+## Next Steps

-Setelah server berjalan dengan baik, Anda dapat mulai mempelajari [struktur proyek](../guide/project-structure.md) dan mulai mengembangkan konten.
+After the server is running properly, you can start learning about the [project structure](../guide/project-structure.md) and begin developing content.